MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Get-EXORecipient.md

 - Policy

-For more information about the properties that are included in each property set, see [Get-ExoRecipient property sets](https://review.docs.microsoft.com/powershell/exchange/exchange-online/exchange-online-powershell-v2/cmdlet-property-sets?branch=ExORestModule-chrisda#get-exorecipient-property-sets).
+For more information about the properties that are included in each property set, see [Get-EXORecipient property sets](https://review.docs.microsoft.com/powershell/exchange/exchange-online/exchange-online-powershell-v2/cmdlet-property-sets?branch=ExORestModule-chrisda#get-exorecipient-property-sets).

 ```yaml
 Type: PropertySet[]